 As a professional choreographer and movement coach I am a people person who knows how to guide, coach, and add value to a production.
 This combination of skills and experiences brought me seamlessly to my current position as an intimacy coordinator (IC).

 Let’s be honest: the best performances and scenes are shot when the cast and crew are in the moment.
 This can only be achieved when everyone involved is informed, respected, and working as a team.
 Intimacy must be addressed and openly discussed, with a view to taking characters, narratives, and productions to the next level.

-Rest assured, I can make myself scarce when necessary but can also be very ‘hands on’ (no pun intended) when directors or actors need me to be so.
-Clarity and open communication are of the utmost importance to guarantee a safe working environment for all the cast and crew involved.
+Rest assured, I can make myself scarce when necessary but can also be very ‘hands-on’ (no pun intended) when directors or actors need me to be so.
+Clarity and open communication are of the utmost importance to guarantee a safe working environment.

-‘As a creative artist, I work closely with performers and directors, focussing on positive body image, sensuality, vulnerability and credibility while fearlessly bringing in a wide range of expertise to fulfil the potential of each project.’
+‘As a creative artist, I work closely with performers and directors, focussing on positive body image, sensuality, vulnerability, and credibility while fearlessly bringing in a wide range of expertise to fulfill the potential of each project.’